Zum Hauptinhalt springen

 Motivation

-While PhysioNet is a large database for standard clinical vital sign measurements [1], such a database does not exist for unobtrusively measured signals.
-This hinders progress in the vital area of signal processing for unobtrusive medical monitoring as not everybody owns the specific measurement systems to acquire such signals.
-Furthermore, if no common database exists, a comparison between different signal processing approaches is not possible.
-This gap will be closed by our UnoViS database.
-It contains different measurements in various scenarios ranging from a clinical study to measurements obtained while driving a car.
-Currently, 145 records with a total of 16.2 hours of measurement data is available, which is provided as MATLAB files or in the PhysioNet WFDB file format.
-In its initial state, only capacitive ECG and unobtrusive PPG signals are, together with a reference ECG, included.
+Initially, 145 records with a total of 16.2 hours of measurement data were made available, provided as MATLAB files or in the PhysioNet WFDB file format.
+In its initial state, only capacitive ECG and unobtrusive PPG signals were, together with a reference ECG, included.
 The dataset from the clinical study contains clinical annotations.
 Additionally, supplementary functions are provided, which simplify the usage of our database and thus the development and evaluation of new algorithms.
 The development of urgently needed methods for very robust parameter extraction or robust signal fusion in view of frequent severe motion artifacts in unobtrusive monitoring is now possible with our database.

-An example for the severe motion artifacts and the opportunities of a multichannel unobtrusive monitoring is shown in the followin figure.
+An example for the severe motion artifacts and the opportunities of a multichannel unobtrusive monitoring is shown in the following figure.
 While the channel cecg1 has a very low amplitude of the R-peaks even after recovering from a severe artifact, channel cecg2 shows larger amplitudes of the R-peaks.
 Hence, it would be beneficial to use this channel for parameter extraction.
 Furthermore, the optical channels opt1 and opt3 recover even faster and would thus allow to increase the time in which a reliable heart rate could be estimated.
 This example clearly shows the opportunities of multichannel unobtrusive monitoring.
-Our database shall stimulate the research of very robust signal processing algorithms like peak detection, heart rate estimation or sensor fusion, in view of severe and frequent motion artifacts , as these methods are a key aspect for the success of unobtrusive, ubiquitous medical monitoring.
+Our database shall stimulate the research of very robust signal processing algorithms like peak detection, heart rate estimation or sensor fusion, in view of severe and frequent motion artifacts, as these methods are a key aspect for the success of unobtrusive, ubiquitous medical monitoring.

 Terms of use